EzgiTastan/EzgiTastan/README.md

 Hello there, I'm Ezgi, </br>
-an architecture grad with a strong interest in AI.
+an archi grad with a strong interest in AI.

 👨‍💻 **Professional Skills (click the links to see related projects):**
 - **BackEnd:** [Python](https://github.com/EzgiTastan/PongPy), Java, C++